 To optimize training, groups for face-to-face activities are usually limited to 40 participants, groups for e-Learning courses to 60 participants.

-The trainers and resource persons selected by UNITAR are experts in the fields of international relations, diplomatic practice and international law from academic and international circles, including practitioners from both within and outside the UN system.
+The trainers and resource persons selected by UNITAR are experts in the fields of international relations, diplomatic practice and international law, coming from both academic and policy circles, including practitioners from both within and outside the UN system.

-The delivery format of all trainings devotes particular attention to:
+The design and training methodologies of the training devotes particular attention to:

 - Interactivity: The courses involve participants actively with discussions, feedback rounds and group exercises

-- Applicability: The courses use a ‘learning-by-doing’ approach where participants learn how to apply theories to concrete situations, either through case studies, role plays or simulation exercises
+- Learning-by-doing: This approach allows participants to learn how to apply theories to concrete situations, either through case studies, role plays or simulation exercises

-- Experience Sharing: The courses take advantage of the experience, knowledge and personal resources of the participants
+- Experience Sharing: The courses draw from the experience, knowledge and personal resources of the participants

-Since the content, methods and structure of a course are tailored to the specific needs of the participants and defined in close consultation with the beneficiary/partner organization, the duration usually varies from audience to audience.
-It is also possible to mix and match courses according to needs.
+Since the content, methods and structure of the training is always tailored to the specific needs of the participants and defined in close consultation with the beneficiary, government or partner organization(s), the duration of the course usually varies from audience to audience.
 On average, face-to-face trainings normally last one week, whilst e-Learning courses can last from four to eight weeks.